Azure-Samples/confidential-computing/vm-samples/README.md

 - **Demonstrations**: Show functionality without manual cleanup
 - **Cost management**: Ensures test resources are automatically removed

+### Interactive Safety Features:
+- **Real-time countdown**: Shows exactly how many seconds remain before deletion
+- **Easy cancellation**: Press any key during the 10-second countdown to cancel deletion
+- **Clear warnings**: Bold red warnings that resources cannot be recovered
+- **Flexible operation**: Works in both interactive and automated environments

 When using `-smoketest`, the script will:
 1. Deploy and configure the CVM as normal
 2. Run attestation checks
-3. Display a 10-second countdown with option to cancel deletion
+3. Display a 10-second interactive countdown with real-time timer
+4. Allow cancellation by pressing any key during the countdown
-4. Automatically remove all created resources (VM, Key Vault, Bastion, VNet, etc.)
+5. Automatically remove all created resources (VM, Key Vault, Bastion, VNet, etc.) if not cancelled
-5. Provide confirmation of successful cleanup
+6. Provide confirmation of successful cleanup or cancellation status

 ## Important Notes:
 Note this will deploy an Azure Keyvault *Premium* SKU [pricing](https://azure.microsoft.com/en-gb/pricing/details/key-vault/#pricing) & enables purge protection for 10 days (you can adjust the purge protection period but AKV Premium is required for CVMs with confidential disk encryption